A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Numerical simulations and discussion

 \subsection{Sensitivity analysis}

-In the second part of our experiments, we perform a sensitivity analysis to measure the effect of variations in the following parameters on the measure's outputs: (1) fuzzy operators (the fuzzy implicator and the t-norm), (2) the smoothing parameter in the similarity function and (3) the distance function.
+Next, we conduct a sensitivity analysis to measure the effect of variations in the following parameters on the measure's outputs: (1) fuzzy operators (the fuzzy implicator and the t-norm) taken from ~\citep{Napoles2018Fuzzy, Jayaram2009}, (2) the smoothing parameter in the similarity function and (3) the distance function.
+Tables~\ref{table:implicators} and~\ref{table:tnorms} list the different combinations to be explored.

-To lighten the experiments, combinations of fuzzy operators are tested when the smoothing parameter is set to 0.5 using the HMOM distance function.
-The combinations trialed are based on~\citep{Napoles2018Fuzzy} and listed in Tables~\ref{table:implicators} and~\ref{table:tnorms}. ~ ~
+The simulation results displayed in Figures~\ref{fig:invariant HMOM} and \ref{fig:invariant HEOM} show that the choice of the fuzzy implicator has a significant impact on the measure's behavior.
+However, the FRU measure seems to be invariant to the choice of the fuzzy conjunction operator.
+Moreover, using~Łukasiewics and Fodor as the fuzzy implicator produces the same FRU values, while the rest of the implicators are unable to measure any FRU change at all~(as illustrated in the last two rows of Figures~\ref{fig:invariant HMOM} and \ref{fig:invariant HEOM}).
+The same patterns emerge if we use the HEOM distance function, but the changes in the FRU values ~reported by Łukasiewics and Fodor implicators are much more subtle ranging between 0.0 to 0.03.
+This confirms our finding that HMOM better captures changes in boundary regions. Łukasiewics is therefore chosen as the fuzzy implicator for the next round of simulations.

-Preliminary results show that the choice of the fuzzy implicator $\mathcal{I}$ has a significant impact on the measure's behavior.
-However, the FRU measure is invariant to the choice of the fuzzy conjunction operator $\mathcal{T}$.
-Moreover, using Łukasiewics, Kleene-Dienes and Reichenbach as the fuzzy implicator produces the same FRU values, while Zadeh implicator produces slightly lower FRU values than the previous three.
-Differences in FRU values between Łukasiewics and Zadeh implicators become larger in the more important features.
-The rest of the implicators are unable to measure any FRU change at all.
-The same patterns emerge if we use the HEOM distance function, but the changes in FRU values between Łukasiewics and Zadeh implicators are much more subtle ranging between 0.0 to 0.03.
-This confirms our finding that HMOM better captures changes in boundary regions. Łukasiewics and Zadeh are therefore chosen as $\mathcal{I}$ for the next round of simulations.
+Figure~\ref{fig:sensitivity} offers a three-dimensional view of the FRU values at different smoothing parameter levels (from 0 to 1 with a step of 0.1) per similarity function, using Łukasiewicz both as implication and conjunction operator.